someimportantcompany/koa-vhost/README.md

 Option | Description
 ---- | ----
 `hosts` | Either a `Function`, `Array`, `RegExp` or `String` of the hosts to match.
-`middleware` | Middleware to execute if the hostname matches.
+`middleware` | Middleware `Function` to execute if the hostname matches.

+## Notes

+- Any questions or suggestions please [open an issue](https://github.com/someimportantcompany/koa-vhost/issues).